 Good Morning America/ABC News

-Rebecca Anderson, 27, is a driven reporter, photographer and social media producer with a background in multimedia journalism and digital/social and print media.
+Rebecca Anderson, 29, is a driven reporter and social media producer with a background in digital, broadcast, social and print media.

-Currently, she works as a weekend social production associate and reporter for Good Morning America at ABC Network in New York City, where she manages all GMA social media channels and some digital content.
+Currently, she works as a social media producer and digital reporter for Good Morning America/ABC News in New York City, where she manages a wide range of social media platforms and some editorial content.

 In 2018, Rebecca earned her Master of Science degree from the Columbia University Graduate School of Journalism.
 In 2015, she graduated from Towson University with a Bachelor of Science degree in mass communications and a focus in journalism and creative writing.

 Rebecca's work has been published in Good Morning America, GMA3: WYNTK, ABC News, The Long Island Herald, the summer and fall editions of Long Beach Magazine, Long Island Pulse Magazine, Bookstr.com, Anton Media Group, Blank Slate Media, Newsday Media Group; Long Island and Park Evaluations, LLC.
 Her photography has been commercially used for Long Trunks designer clothing, Reign Fashion Boutique, The Sands at the Atlantic Beach Club and MSNBC's "The Beat" with Ari Melber.